nosana-ci/workshop/assignments/web3-labs/Step-1.md

 Now it's time to automatically build this contract in our ci engine.

+For this you need to change your `.nosana-ci.yml` file with something like the below.

 ```yaml
 jobs:
   - name: build
     commands:
       - npx hardhat compile
 ```

+When done, `add`, `commit` and `push` all your files to your repo, and see the CI engine take over!

 ## Step 2